 We should start by insisting upon authentic leadership.
 We must demand that our bishops call one another to account when they stray from orthodoxy.
 Write letters and emails, make phone calls, flood diocesan offices with the cacophony of your voices and picket them physically.
 Protest bad decisions, and praise good ones.

-Vote with your feet and your wallet—if you have a lousy, heterodox priest at your current parish, stop supporting his heterodoxy by paying his bills, and stop parking your pants on his pews.
+Vote with your feet and your wallet—if your current parish has a wishy-washy, cowardly, or heterodox priest, stop subsidizing his theological malfeasance by paying his bills, and stop parking your pants on his pews.
 Find an orthodox priest, and transfer your attendance and financial support to his parish—no matter how much farther you have to drive.

-We have to better support and reward our good priests and stop letting the bad ones slide by continuing to blindly, silently follow them.
+We have to better support and reward our good priests and stop letting the bad ones slide.
 These wolves in shepherds’ clothing are desecrating your Father’s treasures.
-Stop rewarding them for doing it by continuing to show up at their parishes, stuffing their collection baskets, and making excuses for their words and actions.
+Stop rewarding them for doing it by endlessly showing up at their parishes, stuffing their collection baskets, and making excuses for their words and deeds.
 You wouldn’t tolerate it if they treated your dad disrespectfully—how much less so should you tolerate such behavior toward your God by those consecrated to His service?

 Nobody else can do this janitor job for us, and we should stop expecting that to happen.
 Just like at dad’s reunion, we must call in whatever help fits the bill—the prayers of the saints and Our Lady; the support of solid, orthodox clergy; frequent Confession and Communion; prayer, fasting, and almsgiving—and take care of this most serious business.
 Will it be easy?
 Heck no. In fact, writing letters, making calls, and even just staying informed will be time-consuming and energy-draining.
 Will it be quick?
 Again, no. This process of slowly shutting out and loudly shouting down the wolves among our shepherds will likely take many years to bear fruit.
 But the light at the end of the tunnel is bright indeed—if only we can claw our way into it.

-So let’s get started on a Spring cleaning without delay, shall we?
+So let’s get started on a spring cleaning without delay, shall we?
 We may be a little late in the season, but better late than never.
-And just think of how beautiful God’s house will be, once all the filth has been washed away …
+And just think of how beautiful God’s house will be, once all the filth has been scraped away …

 I was in the grocery store when I snapped.
 It was two months into lockdown.
 As an immune-compromised person, I’d begun my Coronavirus journey cautiously—staying in, and wearing an N-95 mask if I had to go out.
 My roommate had been shopping for the items we were unable to get delivered.
 So it’d been some time since I’d experienced the outside world, and the transformation was jolting.